-A car accident victim cannot be unreasonable and mustn't overtreat and cause more medical bills.
+A car accident victim cannot be unreasonable and mustn’t overtreat and cause more medical bills.
 But this remains a hotly contested issue in soft tissue cases.
-And this is because an injury victim suffers primarily subjective injuries.
+And this is because an injury victim suffers primarily personal injuries.

 The good news for those suffering is that there is a legislative scheme in place to protect people harmed from negligence.
 California’s negligence law enables people to garner compensatory damages for the losses stated above.
 If you have more questions, call us at (213) 596-9642.